definelicht/hlslib/README.md

 ## Quick introduction

 hlslib is a collection of C++ headers, CMake files, and examples, aimed at improving the quality of life of HLS developers.
-The current repertoire primarily supports Vivado HLS, but some Intel FPGA OpenCL support is being added.
+The current repertoire primarily supports Vitis and Vitis HLS (formerly SDAccel and Vivado HLS), with some support for Intel FPGA OpenCL.
 An extended abstract describing the project is [available here](https://arxiv.org/abs/1910.04436).

 This project is developed at the [Scalable Parallel Computing Lab](https://spcl.inf.ethz.ch/) (SPCL) at ETH Zurich (see our [github](https://github.com/spcl)).